EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 title: 7 Useful tips and hacks for iOS UI.
 ---

-Building UI in mobile applications is one of the most time consuming tasks.
+Building UI in mobile applications is one of the most time consuming part.
 Sometimes we struggling for hours with small things to make our customers and designers happy.
-Let's have a look on a set of tips to make your work on UI less painfull.
+Let's have a look on a set of tips to make work on UI less painfull.

 ---

-## 1. Customize your navigation bar UI right.
+## 1. Customize your navigation bar UI right

-When navigation bar has different design on your screens it is quite common to see the following code in each `UIViewController` subclass:
+When navigation bar has different design on your screens we regurarly see the following code in each `UIViewController` subclass:

 ```swift
     override func viewWillAppear(_ animated: Bool) {